sergei-mironov/nixos-raspi-installer/README.md

-This Nix project defines a expression for building custom NixOS installation image for Raspberry Pi.
+This project defines a Nix expression for building a custom Raspberry Pi NixOS installation image.

 Features
 --------